manuelbieh/react-book/basics/components-in-react.md

 }
 ```

-There is one big pitfall to look out for: **Function components** take in their **props** as function arguments. **Class components** on the other hand cannot take in arguments and can only access its **props** via the instance method `this.props`.
+There is one big pitfall to look out for: **Function components** take in their **props** as function arguments. **Class components** on the other hand cannot take in arguments and can only access their **props** via the instance method `this.props`.

 Both of these components will render the exact same result!

 {% hint style="info" %}
 One thing to keep in mind is to always name your components according to the standard.
 Both function and class components require their `displayName`\(so their actual component name\) to start with a **capital letter**.
 In between the rest of the characters, capital and lower case letters can be used interchangeably as long as the first letter is **capitalized**.

-If you mistakenly name your React component something along the lines of `section`, React would interpret it as the corresponding DOM element which is of course something we would like to avoid.`Section` on the other hand would be a valid name for a component and would thus be differentiated from the regular DOM element.
+If you mistakenly name your React component something along the lines of `section`, React would interpret it as the corresponding DOM element which is of course something we would like to avoid. `Section` on the other hand would be a valid name for a component and would thus be differentiated from the regular DOM element.
 {% endhint %}

 I am going to consciously avoid going into detail about `state` in this chapter.
 State is a very complex topic and is thus getting a chapter of its own.
 I would advise you to work through this chapter first to understand how components work, and then delve deeper into state in the next chapter.

 ### Special case: PureComponent

-The **Pure Component** is a special form of the **Class Component**.
-It inherits from `React.PureComponent` and works similarly to a `React.Component` with the difference that React only renders a Pure Component if its **props** or **state** have changed compared to the previous render phase.
+The **Pure component** is a special form of the **Class component**.
+It inherits from `React.PureComponent` and works similarly to a `React.Component` with the difference that React only renders a Pure component if its **props** or **state** have changed compared to the previous render phase.
 It is often used to optimize performance.

 This is achieved by performing a "shallow" comparison to identify whether the **references** are identical to the previous render.
-It does not matter if the **values** themselves did not change, a **Pure Component** will still re-render if the references have changed.
+It does not matter if the **values** themselves did not change, a **Pure component** will still re-render if the references have changed.

 This sounds a little abstract.
-Let us look at another two examples to illustrate the point:
+Let's look at another two examples to illustrate the point:

 ```jsx
 const logFunction = (message) => console.log(message);